Transactions

 raw_data.contract

 is a list, but only one element is used at present.
-Different types of transactions have different contract contents.
-For example, for a TRX transfer type transaction, the contract will include the transfer amount, receiver address and other information.
-TRON supports multiple types of contracts, please refer to the Types of Transaction section below for details.raw_data.ref_block_bytes
+TRON supports multiple types of transactions.
+Different types of transactions have different contract content.
+For example, for a TRX transfer transaction, the contract will include the transfer amount, receiving address, and other information.
+For the specific content of this field corresponding to different transaction types, please refer to Details of Supported Transaction Types.raw_data.ref_block_bytes

 - The height of the transaction reference block, using the 6th to 8th (exclusive) bytes of the reference block height, a total of 2 bytes.
-The reference block is used in the TRON TAPOS mechanism, which can prevent a replay of a transaction on forks that do not include the referenced block.
-Generally, the latest solidified block is used as the reference block.raw_data.ref_block_hash
+The reference block is used in the TRON TAPOS mechanism to prevent a replay of a transaction on forks that do not include the referenced block.
+The valid reference block is the latest 65536 blocks, and generally, the latest solidified block is used as the reference block.
+For how to set this field in code, please refer to here.raw_data.ref_block_hash

 - The hash of the transaction reference block, using the 8th to 16th (exclusive) bytes of the reference block hash, a total of 8 bytes.
-The reference block is used in the TRON TAPOS mechanism, which can prevent a replay of a transaction on forks that do not include the referenced block.
+The reference block is used in the TRON TAPOS mechanism to prevent a replay of a transaction on forks that do not include the referenced block.
 Generally, the latest solidified block is used as the reference block.raw_data.expiration

-- Transaction expiration time, beyond which the transaction will no longer be packed.
-If the transaction is created by calling the java-tron API, its expiration time will be automatically set by the node to the value of adding 60 seconds to the timestamp of the node's latest block.
-The expiration time interval can be modified in the node's configuration file, the maximum value cannot exceed 24 hours.raw_data.data
+- The transaction expiration time, beyond which the transaction will no longer be packed.
+If the transaction is created by calling a java-tron API, its expiration time will be automatically set by the node through adding 60 seconds to the timestamp of the node's latest block.
+The expiration time interval can be modified in the node's configuration file, but the maximum value cannot exceed 24 hours.raw_data.data

-- The maximum energy cost allowed for the execution of smart contract transactions.
-Only deploying and triggering smart contract transactions need to be set, others not.signature
+- The maximum Energy cost allowed for the execution of smart contract transactions.
+You need to set this parameter only for deploying and triggering smart contract transactions.signature

 - The sender's signature for the transaction.
 This proves that the transaction could only have come from the sender and was not sent fraudulently.